microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     id?: string;
 }

+// Warning: (ae-missing-release-tag) "StringArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface StringArgs extends InputColumnArgs, OutputColumnArgs {
+}

 // Warning: (ae-missing-release-tag) "StringComparisonOperator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)